Click to view: February 2021 Newsletter

 This message is a follow up to a meeting with the Department of Education (PDE) to discuss county level community transmission of COVID-19 and how it relates to instructional model recommendations for PreK – 12 schools.
 As a reminder, all information on the state recommended instructional models and level of community transmission is available on PDE’s website here.

-Below is an overview of your county data, updated on November 20, 2020.
+Below is an overview of your county data.
 The public health metrics below are accessible on the interactive COVID-19 Early Warning Monitoring System Dashboard, which is updated every Friday.

 More information and public health data to inform local decision making, including zip code level case data, is available on the Pennsylvania COVID-19 Dashboard.

-Based on this continued level of transmission, PDE and DOH recommendations remain the same as last week which is for full remote learning until the community transmission rates return to moderate.
+Based on this continued level of transmission, PDE and DOH recommendations are for full remote learning until the community transmission rates return to moderate.
 As these are recommendations, not a mandate, each LEA should continue to review their data and make the best decisions for their students, staff and community.
-For research and further information on instructional models, visit the PDE website.
+SSCD will continue in face to face instruction until further notice.

 Thank you for your continued support to help mitigate the spread of COVID-19 in our school and county.
 Please call the school 814-938-4224 or email [email protected] with any concerns.